4nd3r/tiny-matrix-bot/README.md

 That's it.

-Sans E2E support, I consider this bot feature complete.
+Sans E2E support, I consider this bot feature complete, but not bug free.

 Code could be better, but I'll try to "improve" it as I get better with Python 😏